 Between Institutes and throughout the year, Fellows will commit to working with a professional coach and to doing Jewish learning, both of which are required aspects of the program for all three years.
-They will also have the opportunity to pursue additional professional development through a pool of available funds.
+They will also have the opportunity to pursue additional professional development.
 Fellows will also participate in a peer consultation with members of their cohort after their first Fall Institute, over the course of 6 months.
 In addition, Fellows will be asked to provide feedback to any the evaluators of the Wexner Field Fellowship and the Director of the program on coaches, Jewish educators, Jewish learning experiences, and PD opportunities.

 Financial Awards are provided through a partnership between The Wexner Foundation and the Jim Joseph Foundation.
 All funding is administered through The Wexner Foundation.
 The funding year is April 1-March 31st for each year of the fellowship.
-The Foundation is not able to pre-pay for any sessions with a coach or Jewish educator.
+The Foundation is not able to pre-pay for any sessions with a coach, Jewish educator, or any individual provider.
 The only expenses that can be reimbursed in advance are those that require advanced booking, such as a course or conference, and travel and accommodations associated with a trip.
-When submitting for reimbursement for PD funds or an immersive Jewish learning experience, there must be proof of payment that includes your name on it.
-A hotel receipt that says "Estimated Total Price" will not work, as this does not indicate payment.
-Similarly, a screen shot of an Uber/Lyft receipt that does not include your name will not work, as we have no proof that you were the one who made the payment.
+Field Fellows should adhere to the guidelines listed on page 5 for travel and reimbursement when submitting for PD expenses or those associated with immersive Jewish learning experiences.

 The Foundation will contract directly with professional coaches and Jewish educators, while professional development funds or funds for an immersive Jewish experience will be paid for by Field Fellows and reimbursed by the Foundation with appropriate documentation.
 Plans for funds usage must come directly from the fellow to a member of the Wexner Field Fellowship staff, not from the coach, educator, or other PD opportunity.

 The Foundation cannot reimburse Field Fellows' organizations for any expenses.
 If a Field Fellow decides to no longer pursue an experience that The Foundation has already reimbursed them for, the Fellow must contact The Foundation immediately to discuss how they should proceed.